A photograph of Franklin, the one black character on 'Peanuts,' sitting alone on Thanksgiving documents that the creator of 'Peanuts' was racist.

 (PS: Peanuts nitpickers will tell you that the name “Franklin Armstrong” is non-canonical; the last name was introduced in an animated special, and in the eyes of Schulz as well as the hard-core fans, that doesn’t count!)

-According to Cesar Gallegos, the archivist for the Charles M. Schulz Museum in Santa Rosa, California, the response to Franklin’s introduction was, despite editorial resistance, overwhelmingly positive.
+According to Cesar Gallegos, the archivist for the Charles M. Schulz Museum in Santa Rosa, California, the response to Franklin’s introduction was, despite some editorial resistance, overwhelmingly positive from the reading audience.